mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person**: (This is still mostly unintelligible on the recording.)
 But I mean, in terms of regulation...
 If it seems as if you are experiencing something that’s tranquil ...
 There’s some effects of that...
 You want to have that happen again.
 But isn’t that the purpose of regulating everything, in order to have everything working smoothly?

 **Katagiri**: Regulating is not to control.
 Basically, we have to regulate what?
 Body and breath.
 These are the two that we have to do at a minimum in zazen.
 Number one, number two, regulating.
 At that time, many things happen: sleep or not sleep, dizziness, fantasies, many things.
 But they are just a [bump].
 Our mind attaches to it if you always see that “oh, that’s good,” “that’s bad”; but without mind, if you let it go, just *[unintelligible]*, come back.
 If you see the sleep, just sleep: “Oh, it’s sleep.”
 If you realize.
 Awareness is important, okay?
 And then, [forget it].
 That’s why there is number three, regulation of the body: sitting in the proper way, immobile.
 It means, sitting with the body and also mind, which leads you to awaken totally [to anything].
-Is that clear?

 That’s why at that time, the mind is very sharp.
 The minute you catch something which happens – sleep or not sleep, dizzy or some other condition between sleep and waking up, you can realize [it].
 If you see the sleep, just awake.
 All that you have to do is regulate the body; that means, let’s sit down, right now, [totally in your body].
 The mind immediately attaches to it and gets it – good or bad, right or wrong.
 Awareness is just to see, and correct [what you see].
 That’s just the total dynamic working.
 That is awakening, that is wisdom: see, and adjust.
 Very good.